wong-bria/SoloRed/README.md

 ### Arguments
 - Go to configurations with 'cs3500.solored.SoloRed' as the main class
-- The first argument is the version of the game: "basic" or "advanced".
+- The first argument is the version of the game: "basic" or "advanced" (without the quotes).
-- The second argument is optional and represents the number of palettes (Must be greater than 2).
+- The second argument is optional and represents the number of palettes (Must be greater than 2 and an int).
-- The third argument is optional and represents the max number of cards in a hand (Must be greater than 1).
+- The third argument is optional and represents the max number of cards in a hand (Must be greater than 1 and an int).
 - If no arguments are given, then the basic version of the game with 4 palettes and a hand size of 7 will be used.
 - The given number of palettes and given max number of cards in a hand combined must be less than 36.